whammou/OENG1181/EWB-challenge/brief/area.md

   * `Wood` that is used in `Pu Ngaol` village is hard rubber trees and blanks are split into smaller blanks using hand held tools

 * __Housing__ - Cambodian houses are built raised from the ground on stilts `=>`protect from flooding and have cooling effect
-  * Traiditional `Bunong` houses are uniquely narrow and tall
+  * Traditional `Bunong` houses are uniquely narrow and tall
   * Houses in `Pu Ngaol` are more similar to common traditional `Khmer` houses
     * Built entirely of wood
     * Square or lightly Rectangular shape
     * Raised and access via stairs or ladders
     * Gabble roofs of con corrugated tin
-    * Balcony platform `or` otherwise a an area underneath to sit outside
+    * Balcony platform `or` otherwise an area underneath to sit outside
     * Consists of 1 large room inside

 * __Construction__ - When a house is built the construction process will be coordinated by the most qualified community members